Whizzy-cyber/Blockchain-Developer-journey/README.md

 **What it does:** Owner adds candidates and registers eligible voters.
 Registered voters cast one vote each.Results viewable by anyone.
 **Concepts used:** Struct, array, mapping, constructor,modifier,require,access control **Status:** Compiled and deployed on Remix VM

+### Project 5 - Banking Contract ✅
+**What it does:** Users deposit and withdraw their own ETH, balance tracked individually per address.
+**Concepts used:** mapping, payable, require, individual ownership (no single contract owner needed) **Tooling:** Built and tested in Foundry using Anvil, forge create, cast send, cast call
+**Status:** Deployed locally and fully tested